shahzadt/FCS_Forex/README.md

 ## License

-This project is provided under the MIT License.
-See the LICENSE file for more details.
+This project comes with the MIT License.
+Please check the LICENSE file for more information.